-This appendix provides guidance for configuring Citrix Web Interface/StoreFront servers, Active Directory Kerberos servers, Citrix XML Broker/DDC and application servers, client desktops, and the BIG-IP system in support of Citrix XenApp and XenDesktop smart card access with two smart card PIN prompts.
+This appendix provides guidance for configuring Citrix Web Interface/StoreFront servers, Active Directory Kerberos servers, Citrix XML Broker/DDC and application servers, client desktops, and the BIG-IP system in support of Citrix Virtual Apps and Desktops smart card access with two smart card PIN prompts.
 Some assumptions are made throughout concerning the initial Citrix, Microsoft Windows, and F5 BIG-IP system configurations and installations.
-This section deals specifically with the requirements to support smart card access when using the BIG-IP system to securely proxy ICA connections and manage single sign on smart card Kerberos authentication.
+This section deals specifically with the requirements to smart card access when using the BIG-IP system to securely proxy ICA connections and manage single sign on smart card Kerberos authentication.

-We recommend you review the F5 Citrix Integration guide for more information on Citrix, BIG-IP APM, and using smart cards: http://support.f5.com/kb/en-us/products/big-ip\apm/manuals/product/apm-citrix-integration-11-4-0.html.
+We recommend you review the F5 Citrix Integration guide for more information on Citrix, BIG-IP APM, and using smart cards: https://techdocs.f5.com/en-us/bigip-15-1-0/big-ip-access-policy-manager-third-party-integration/citrix-requirements-for-integrationwith-apm.html#citrix requirements for integration with apm 0.

-Warning This information is posted as guidance only.
+// Warning This information is posted as guidance only.
 For specific instructions on configuring Citrix or Active Directory devices, consult the appropriate documentation.
 F5 cannot provide support for these products.